Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Conversations with Carver can be this if you move him along the friendship path.
 It's clear they both want to let go of their animosity but neither of them seems to know how.

 There is an optional conversation in Act 3 that Hawke can have with Bodahn.
 Bodahn tells Hawke that it is time for he and Sandal to be moving on.
 He (Bodahn) is getting old and he needs to see that Sandal is taken care of.
 Hawke can offer to care for Sandal but Bodahn turns down the offer, explaining that he and Sandal have been offered a place in Empress Celene's court in Orlais.
 At this point Hawke will turn away from Bodahn and face the fireplace (back to the camera).
-Then you realize that Hawke is coming to the realization that she is alone.
-Her father, mother and at least one of her siblings are dead.
+Then you realize that Hawke is coming to the realization that they are alone.
+Their father, mother and at least one of their siblings are dead.
 The other sibling is either also dead, is a Grey Warden or is in the Gallows as a Circle Mage or a Templar.
+It serves to highlight that Hawke has utterly failed as the leader of the family.

 Along thesame lines, you can run into Zevran in act three.
 If he loved and lost the Warden in an imported save, he turns down Isabela's offer of sex, saying the wounds are too fresh—even though it's been seven years at this point.